EslamElmadny/HijriGregorianDatepicker/README.md

 * Provides service `DateFormatterService` to help converting date formats in both calendars types.
 * It is developed using  `Angular >=7.0.0`  and its newly introduced  `ng g library`  schematics.
 * Now It supports Angular v12.
-* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

 ## Examples/Demo
 Online demo can be found [here](https://eslamelmadny.github.io/HijriGregorianDatepicker/)